Hepatitis B in Children

 What is hepatitis B?

 Hepatitis B is inflammation of the liver caused by hepatitis B virus (HBV) infection.
 The infection is called acute when a person first becomes infected.
 The infection becomes chronic after 6 months.
 Chronic hepatitis B is less common in children than in adults.

 How is HBV spread?

-HBV can spread from a mother to her unborn child.
-An infected mother can also infect her baby during delivery.
-HBV also spreads through contact with infected blood or body fluids.
+HBV can spread from a mother to her baby during delivery.
+A baby who gets infected with HBV during birth has a high risk for developing chronic hepatitis B. HBV also spreads through contact with infected blood or body fluids.
 HBV can enter your child's body through a cut or scratch in his or her skin or through mucus membranes.
 HBV can live on objects and surfaces for 7 days or longer.

 What increases my child's risk for hepatitis B?

 - A stick from an infected needle, including for illegal drugs and for procedures such as tattooing

 - An object with infected blood or body fluids on it touches a wound

 - Close contact with an infected person